NorthWest HealthCare Properties Regional GM Dave Casimiro on Using Technology to Better Serve Medical Office Tenants

 We also have a subsidiary company called HealthPark Medical Clinics, which is a managed clinic practice for doctors, so it’s hoteling for doctors.
 We’ve done that to respond to two spectrums of demographics.
 One is the mature physician looking to semi-retire.
 They don’t want to carry the overhead of having a solo office or a multiple-physician office, so they work a couple of days a week at this clinic.
 And second is the newer, career-starting physician who has yet to decide where they want to plant roots and establish home life and family life.
 This provides them the flexibility to come in and work as well.

 That’s been a response on a tenant-centric piece.
-In terms of our buildings, we’re soon to be WiredScore-certified, which we’re pretty excited about.
+In terms of our buildings, we’re WiredScore-certified, which we’re pretty excited about.
 We’re investing in technology and digital platforms as everything becomes less paper and more digital with electronic medical records.
 We want to ensure that piece is top of mind for our buildings and for our prospects and our existing tenants.
 We’ve also hired and created roles within our organization to be a bit more tenant-centric, tenant-focused.

 VTS: What are some objectives of those new roles?